pantheon-systems/documentation/source/_docs/sftp.md

     Error:	ssh_init: Host does not exist
     Error:	Could not connect to server

-The vast majority of SFTP connection problems are DNS-related and can be resolved by using Google's Public DNS service in place of your ISP's name servers.
+Trouble resolving the server hostname or other DNS-related issues can generally be resolved by using Google's Public DNS service in place of your ISP's name servers.
 See [Google's Public DNS](https://developers.google.com/speed/public-dns/) for instructions.

 If you're already using Google's DNS, or you're still having connection issues after updating your name-servers, consider trying an alternative SFTP client.
 Many times when FileZilla won't connect, Cyberduck (or another client) will.
 View a list of [SFTP clients](http://en.wikipedia.org/wiki/Comparison_of_FTP_client_software).